PLu55/Mars-colonialization-/Doc/Notes.md

 #### Starting Phase

-The player arrives on Mars and is introduced to the colony's current state.
+The player arrives on Mars with a groupe of people.
+The first task is to setup a first habitat and get it to run.
+The immediate difficulties are to get the life supporting systems up and running.
-Initial briefings provide an overview of faction relationships, resource status, and immediate challenges.
+Energy, oxygen, water and food must be produces to survive.

+There are seeds, cyanobacteria and fish eggs in the cargo, this has to be put to work to implement a aquaponics food production system.

+Survey the surroundings to try to find water and other materials.

 #### Mid-Game

+Setting up more habitats.
 The player navigates faction dynamics, manages resources, and deals with random events.
 Diplomacy and strategy become crucial as the player works towards their chosen path (unity or power).